wbazant/markerAlignmentsPaper/paper.md

 ## Results from EukDetect given unknown species

 We approximate the possibility an unknown species being present in the sequenced material through a hold-out analysis.
-We remove sequences for 371 species from the reference (one tenth of the species) to form a hold-out set, and rebuild the index with the remaining nine-tenth.
+We remove sequences for 371 species from the reference (one tenth of the species) to form a hold-out set, and build the index with the remaining nine-tenth.

 First we sample approximately a million reads uniformly across the whole hold-out set, and run EukDetect with the default parameters.
 The tool reports a filtered list of 145 species, and a larger one of 445 total species.
 Reported marker coverage varies from 2.24% to 78.19%, not reflecting the uniform coverage we simulated.